 NOTE: If you’re not familiar with the different options for how to structure your business, check out our business model comparison.

-If you chose mostly ‘a’s, a co-op is a good fit for your business idea.
-A corporation or partnership model may be your best option if you mostly chose ‘b’.
-If most of your answers are ‘c’, think about using a non-profit corporation, charity, or community service co-op model.
+If you chose mostly ‘A’s, a co-op is a good fit for your business idea.
+A corporation or partnership model may be your best option if you mostly chose ‘B’.
+If most of your answers are ‘C’, think about using a non-profit corporation, charity, or community service co-op model.

-How you answered questions 1 (Why do you want to create this business) and 3 (How should profits be distributed) are very important in determining a corporate structure.
-If you answered “a” for both, you probably have a great co-op business idea.
+How you answered questions 1 (Why do you want to create this business?) and 3 (How should profits be distributed?) are very important in determining a corporate structure.
+If you answered “A” for both, you probably have a great co-op business idea.

 Co-operatives provide a different, and sometimes better, way of doing business – but they are not the right option in every situation.
-How you want your business to make decisions, handle profits, raise money, and interact with its owners, should determine whether a co-op is right in your situation.
+How you want your business to make decisions, handle profits, raise money, and interact with its owners should determine whether a co-op is right in your situation.
 Contact us if you are still not sure if the co-op model is best for your idea.